Ansible Architecture Diagram

 Ansible Architecture: Scalability: Ansible can scale.
 For example, Ansible uses advanced features like SSH multiplexing to optimize SSH performance.
 Some use cases manage thousands of nodes with Ansible from a single machine.

 SSH Connection: Parallel connections: We have three managed hosts: web1, web2, and web3.
 Ansible will make SSH connections parallel to web1, web2, and web3.
 It will then execute the first task on the list on all three hosts simultaneously.
 In this example, the first task is installing the Nginx package, so the task in the playbook would look like this.
-Ansible uses the SSH protocol to communicate with hosts, except for Windows hosts.
+Ansible uses the SSH protocol to communicate with hosts except Windows hosts.

 This SSH service is usually integrated with the operating system authentication stack, enabling you to use Kerberos to improve authentication security.
-Ansible uses the same authentication methods that you will already be familiar with.
+Ansible uses the same authentication methods that you are already familiar with.
 SSH keys are typically the easiest way to proceed as they remove the need for users to input the authentication password every time a playbook is run.

-• A key point: Optimizing SSH
+Optimizing SSH

-Ansible uses SSH to manage hosts, and establishing an ssh connection takes time.
+Ansible uses SSH to manage hosts, and establishing an SSH connection takes time.
 However, you can optimize SSH with several features.
 Because the SSH protocol runs on top of the TCP protocol, you need to create a new TCP connection when you connect to a remote host with SSH.

 You don’t want to open a new SSH connection for every activity.
 Here, you can use Control Master, which allows multiple simultaneous SSH connections with a remote host using one network connection.
-Control Persists, or multiplexing, keeps a connection option for xx seconds.
+Control Persists, or multiplexing keeps a connection option for xx seconds.
 The pipeline allows more commands to use simultaneous SSH connections.
 If you recall how Ansible executes a task?

 1. It generates a Python script based on the module being invoked